French cruiser Du Chayla: Design

 Du Chayla was 99.65 m long overall, with a beam of 13.68 m and an average draft of 5.8 m.
 She displaced 3957.1 t as designed.
 Her crew varied over the course of her career, and consisted of 370–392 officers and enlisted men.
 The ship's propulsion system consisted of a pair of triple-expansion steam engines driving two screw propellers.
 Steam was provided by twenty coal-burning Lagrafel d'Allest water-tube boilers that were ducted into three funnels.
 Her machinery was rated to produce 10000 ihp for a top speed of 20 kn.
 She had a cruising radius of 6000 nmi at 10 kn and 1000 nmi at 20 knots.

 The ship was armed with a main battery of six 164.7 mm guns.
 They were placed in individual pivot mounts; one was on the forecastle, two were in sponsons abreast the forward conning tower, and the last was on the stern.
 These were supported by a secondary battery of four 100 mm guns, which were carried in pivot mounts in the fore and aft conning towers, one on each side per tower.
 For close-range defense against torpedo boats, she carried ten 47 mm 3-pounder Hotchkiss guns, two 37 mm 1-pounder guns, and three 37 mm Hotchkiss revolver cannon.
 She was also armed with two 356 mm torpedo tubes in her hull above the waterline.
 Armor protection consisted of a curved armor deck that was 30 to 80 mm thick, along with 60 mm plating on the conning tower.
 The main and secondary guns were fitted with 54 mm thick gun shields.

 Modifications

-Du Chaylas 37 mm revolving cannon were removed in 1902, and her torpedo tubes were removed in 1908.
+Du Chayla's 37 mm revolving cannon were removed in 1902, and her torpedo tubes were removed in 1908.
 She sent her 100 mm guns ashore in 1917 to strengthen the defenses of Port Said at the northern end of the Suez Canal.
 By 1918, most of her armament was removed, leaving her equipped with two 164.7 mm guns (one at the bow and the other at the stern), four 75 mm M1897 guns in her sponsons, and four 47 mm guns.